CheXbert: Combining Automatic Labelers and Expert Annotations for Accurate Radiology Report Labeling Using BERT: Experiments

 Table \ref{tab:chexbert_vs_chexpert} shows the F1 per class (along with 95\% confidence intervals) for CheXbert and for the improvements over CheXpert.
 CheXbert records an improvement in all but 2 medical conditions, and a statistically significant improvement in 9 of the 14 conditions.
 The largest improvements are observed for Pneumonia [$0.151$ $(0.093, 0.206)$], Fracture [$0.120$ $(0.019, 0.236)$], Consolidation [$0.105$ $(0.029, 0.192)$], Enlarged Cardiomediastinum [$0.100$ $(0.038, 0.166)$], and No Finding [$0.097$ $(0.007, 0.182)$].
 Further significant improvements are observed for Pleural Other [$0.056$ $(0.008, 0.124)$], Cardiomegaly [$0.051$ $(0.018, 0.086)$], Pneumothorax [$0.046$ $(0.015, 0.076)$] and Support Devices [$0.021$ $(0.004, 0.040) $].
 Overall, CheXbert achieves a statistically significant improvement on F1 of $0.055$ $(0.039, 0.070)$.
 The board-certified radiologist achieves an F1 of $0.805$ $(0.784, 0.823)$, which is $0.007$ F1 points higher than the performance of CheXbert.

-\paragraph{Training times} For all our models except the baselines, training on radiologist-labeled reports takes $\sim30$ minutes, training on the radiologist-labeled reports augmented via backtranslation takes $\sim50$ minutes, and training on the reports labeled by the CheXpert labeler) takes $\sim7$ hours.
+\paragraph{Training times} For all our models except the baselines, training on radiologist-labeled reports takes $\sim30$ minutes, training on the radiologist-labeled reports augmented via backtranslation takes $\sim50$ minutes.
+Training on the larger automatically labeled report set takes $\sim7$ hours.